CrackXT/Own_RPI_Streamer_PCB/README.md

 The internal "power supply" (Pololu S13V30F5) delivers at 5V@3A, sensor and RGB are powered by part 2.

-There is a temperature sensor (Sensirion SHT45) and an unregulated fan connector (e.g. Noctua NF-A4x20 5V) under the SoC.
+There is a temperature sensor (Sensirion SHT45) under the SoC and an additional unregulated fan connector (e.g. Noctua NF-A4x20 5V).
 In addition there is the possibility to connect a lighting (RGB).
 Furthermore, the following connections are available...
 USB-C (power supply), USB-A 3.0 (data, e.g. USB stick with music on it), main switch, QWIIC/StemmaQT (sensor) and an external 5V connector (for part 2).

 The board can be produced here (AISLER) with the files (.brd and .sch) or by any other PCB manufacturer. -> https://aisler.net/